Skip Navigation Links.

 The CDRv5 Server provides the call detail information to the CDRv5 Client and its CDRv5 Database.
 CDRv5 Client is responsible for updating and managing the CDRv5 Database.
 Each CDRv5 Client may either have its own CDRv5 Database or use another CDRv5 Database.
-In the former case, the CDRv5 Client is the ‘Owner’ of the database.
-As such it is the only one that can update the database table.
-Other CDRv5 Client can only query the database for the purpose of creating reports.
+In the former case, the CDRv5 Client is the "owner" of the database.
+Only the "owner" of the database can update the database table.
+Other CDRv5 Client users can only query the database for the purpose of creating reports.

 Understanding Database Security (Authentication)

 The MS-SQL security model supports Database security, Operating System security or mixed mode (both).
-Your database administrator (perhaps yourself) setup the security model when the MS-SQL Server was installed.
+Your database administrator would have setup the security model when the MS-SQL Server was installed.
 The CDRv5 Client software supports all MS-SQL security models.

 However, it is important to understand that the application will use a "mirror” username in its own security model.
 In other words, the CDRv5 Users table will have a user entry with a user name identical to the OS username.
-This is the name that is used by the CDRv5 application to manage the application privilege and access.
-The database can also be shared with other users by adding his/her username in the CDRv5 Database Users table.
+This is the name that is used by the CDRv5 application to manage the applications privileges and access.
+The database can also be shared with other users by adding their username in the CDRv5 Database Users table.
 Nevertheless, the actual database access must also be configured to authorize a user to access the database.

 In summary, the security is a two-step process: 1) authorize a domain user to access MS-SQL server using its own security configuration and 2) configuring the CDRv5 Database Users table to allow access to its data.